-IHPA determines its initial shortlist of new health technologies for further investigation by CAC based on the following considerations:
+IHPA determines an initial shortlist of new health technologies for further investigation by CAC based on the following considerations:

-- uptake whether the technology is in use in Australian public hospitals or its expected uptake in Australian public hospitals; where uptake is expected to be small, classification development is a low priority; - cost difference the difference between the price weight for the most frequently mapped DRG and the technology's cost estimate; where the difference is small, classification development is a low priority; - materiality the total cost of the mapped DRGs and the number of patients; - feasibility of classification development diagnostic tests and pharmaceuticals will generally be excluded from consideration as they are not currently coded for admitted patients and cannot be accounted for without imposing an additional reporting burden on jurisdictions for uncertain benefit.
+- uptake whether the technology is in use or expected uptake in Australian public hospitals; - cost difference the difference between the price weight for the most frequently mapped DRG and the technology's cost estimate; - materiality the total cost of the mapped DRGs and the number of patients; - feasibility of classification development diagnostic tests and pharmaceuticals will generally be excluded from consideration as they are not currently coded for admitted patients and cannot be accounted for without imposing an additional reporting burden on jurisdictions for uncertain benefit.
 IHPA also considers the maturity of the classification and whether classification development to account for the technology is possible.
 For example, the Tier 2 non-admitted classification is clinic-based and does not differentiate between different technologies used in the clinic to treat patients.